 The standard compressor circulates refrigerant through the earth loops (with sufficient velocity to transport the lubricating oil through the system) while it is heating in the winter or reversing the flow for cooling in the summer.
 Its patented refrigerant flow controls assure a flooded evaporator condition and full utilization of the condenser for optimum efficiency under all operating conditions.

-Earth Loops can be installed horizontally in pits or trenches using excavators or trenchers, as well as vertically or diagonally using small bore drilling equipment, or horizontally in pits or trenches.
+Earth Loops can be installed vertically or diagonally using small bore drilling equipment, or horizontally in pits or trenches.

 How long does it take to install the earth loops?